 - Avoid getting blocked – Proxies rotate your IP address so sites can’t detect scraping activity easily.

 - Access geo-restricted content – Want to see prices in the US or UK?
-Proxies let you target specific regions like China, Germany, etc.
+Proxies let you target specific regions like China, Germany, etc., by selecting IPs from those areas, enabling localized data scraping.

 - Increase success rate – With the right proxies, your scraper can bypass CAPTCHAs, IP bans, and firewalls.